ceichin/RealmSyncHelpers/README.md

 }
 ```

-The class unsyncs the queries automatically when doing a new query over the same `query` object, or when disposing the class.
+The class unsyncs the queries automatically when doing a new query over the same `query` object, or on the `deinit` of the class.
 It also buffers the last used query so results don't disappear before next response arrives.

 In case the app crashes or closes before unsyncing these subscriptions, on launch we call `SyncManager.shared.purgeDisposableQueries()` and unsubscribes all pending disposable subscriptions.

 ### SyncQuery
-Class that represents a subcription.
+A query subcription wrapper class.
 It gives us a handy API like:

 ```
 let query = SyncQuery<User>(query: { $0.filter("username = 'john'") })